 Let the cookie games continue!
-This holiday season seems particularly cookie-filled, from the take-home treats we picked up at our first-ever cookie exchange to Lisa’s annual Peppermint Biscotti bake-a-thon, conveniently clearing out that stash of peppermint candies we acquired over the year.
+This holiday season seems particularly cookie-filled, including the take-home treats we picked up at our cookie exchange and Lisa’s annual Peppermint Biscotti bake-a-thon, conveniently clearing out that stash of peppermint candies we acquired over the year.
 As our cookie recipe collection increases over the years, our favorites come with a story that celebrate traditional cooking styles and cultural roots.

 We honor our own family’s history with this recipe for Alexander Cake, a traditional Latvian cookie harkening back to Lisa’s cultural heritage on her mom’s side.
 While this pastry is called “cake” in Latvian circles, it’s really a shortbread bar cookie.
 It’s said that this treat was first created for and named after a Russian czar who visited Latvia in the early 1800s.
 You’ll find this cookie on Baltic tables for holidays, weddings and special occasions, like Christmas.

-This year, Lisa’s mom, Aelita Kivirist, entered her recipe into the Chicago Tribune Holiday Cookie Contest and won Honorable Mention, so we now have cookie royalty in our household.
+Lisa’s mom, Aelita Kivirist, entered her recipe into the 2014 Chicago Tribune Holiday Cookie Contest and won Honorable Mention, so we now have cookie royalty in our household.
 Our queen of cookie baking offers these tips for first-time Alexander Cake bakers:

 - Read through the recipe thoroughly before starting.
 While simple in ingredients and overall process, a key unique element is both flipping one pan of shortbread over the other (with the glaze in the middle) and spreading the sugar glaze while the shortbread base is still hot out of the oven.
 This causes the glaze, as it cools, to harden into a firm topping that holds the cookie together.